Bill Buckner: Death

 Buckner died on May 27, 2019, of Lewy body dementia at the age of 69.
 He was surrounded by his wife Jody and three children at the time of his death.

 In a statement, Buckner's family said, "Bill fought with courage and grit as he did all things in life.
 Our hearts are broken but we are at peace knowing he is in the arms of his Lord and Savior Jesus Christ."
 Buckner's funeral service was held at Calvary Chapel in Boise, Idaho.

 References in popular culture

+In the 1974 episode of the TV series Emergency! entitled “Nagging Suspicion,” Buckner is mentioned as “batting .300” by one of the fire fighters reading the newspaper.
+The series is set in Los Angeles and at the time Buckner was playing for the Dodgers.
 Charlie Sheen purchased the "Buckner Ball" at auction in 1992 for $93,000, and for a long time, it resided in the collection of songwriter and Mets fan Seth Swirsky, who refers to it as the "Mookie Ball".
 The ball was on loan for a time from Swirsky to the Mets to display in their Hall of Fame and Museum, and it was among the most popular artifacts for fans to see.
 On May 3, 2012, Swirsky sold the ball through Heritage Auctions for $418,250.